AIM3-RUC/YouMakeup/README.md

 }
 ```

+If you have any questions about YouMakeup dataset, please contact us by wy.wang@ruc.edu.cn.

-If you have any questions, please contact us by wy.wang@ruc.edu.cn
+If you have any questions about the YouMakeup VQA chanllenge, please contact us by youmakeupvqa@163.com